Samet Ağaoğlu

-Samet Ağaoğlu (1909, Bakü - 6 Ağustos 1982, İstanbul) was a Turkish–Azerbaijani writer and politician.
+Samet Ağaoğlu (1909 – 6 August 1982) was a Turkish–Azerbaijani writer and politician.
 He was the son of the famous Azerbaijani and naturalized Turkish politician, publicist and journalist Ahmet Agaoğlu.

 Early life

 He was born in 1909 in Baku.
 His father was Ahmet Ağaoğlu, his mother was Sitare Hanım.
 The family was originally from Shusha.

 After the fall of the Azerbaijan Democratic Republic in 1920, the Ağaoğlu family moved to Turkey.

 Samet graduated from Ankara University, Law School in 1931.
 After he went to Strasbourg for study PhD, but returned because his father's financial situation was not well.

 Political career

 He joined the Democratic Party when he began practicing law.
 He won the 1950, 1954 and 1957 elections and was elected a member of parliament from Manisa.
 He was a member of the IX, X, XI Parliament of Turkey.
-He served as Deputy Prime Minister from 1950 to 1952, Minister of Labor from 1952 to 1953, and Minister of Commerce from 1954 to 1958.
+Furthermore, he served as Deputy Prime Minister from 1950 to 1952, Minister of Labor from 1952 to 1953, and Minister of Commerce from 1954 to 1958.
 He was arrested during a military coup on May 27, 1960 and sentenced to life imprisonment.
 He was pardoned in 1964 while imprisoned in Yassiada.
 After that, he was not directly involved in politics.